tagmate/wordpress-plugin/tagmate-plugin/readme.txt

 = Does this plugin work on older versions of WordPress or PHP? =

-Possibly, but I've not tried.
-I can only provide support if you're using v3.9 WordPress and PHP 5.2.4 or newer.
+Posibly, but this plugin was tested with WordPress 3.9, 5.4 and 5.5.
+I can only provide support if you're using WordPress v3.9 or newer, and PHP 5.2.4 or newer.

 == Screenshots ==